 Organizing a student’s move to university or college

-Learning at college or university has a variety of meanings especially this year.
-Some first-year students will be used to virtually learning and not be used to timetables and in-person classroom learning.
-More social interaction on-campus or off-campus may seem like a welcome change from their isolation of the last 18 months.
-It may also be overwhelming.
+Learning at college or university has a variety of meanings.
+Some first-year students will be moving away from home for the first time.
+Their schedule will involve finding the right building in addition to the room.
+They will be dealing with online courses, labs and tutorials.
+There will be more opportunities for social interaction on-campus or off-campus.
+It may be overwhelming.
 Help organize your student’s move away from home by taking the right amount of stuff and organizing it in a way that suits their personality and new lifestyle.

 Organize the right amount of stuff to take.